It's Your Choice 2019

 If you move out of the service area (either permanently or temporarily for three months or more), you are eligible to change plans.
 (See Question: What if I have a temporary or permanent move from the service area?)

 Your electronic or paper application to change plans must be postmarked within 30 days after your move.
-Because you are on continuation coverage, call the ETF Employer Communication Center at 608-266-5020 or go online to obtain a Health Insurance Application/Change (ET-2301) form.
+Because you are on continuation coverage, call the ETF Employer Communication Center at 608-266-3285 or toll free at 877-533-5020 or go online to obtain a Health Insurance Application/Change (ET-2301) form.
 Complete and submit the application to: Department of Employee Trust Funds, P. O. Box 7931, Madison, WI 53707-7931.

 As required by law, you are eligible to apply for Marketplace or conversion coverage when group continuation coverage terminates.
 Contact the plan directly to make application for coverage.
 Marketplace or conversion coverage is available without a waiting period for preexisting conditions.
 The coverage and premium amount may vary greatly from plan to plan.